OliveScience/OliveScience.github.io/resume.md

 ## Experience

 - **Fleet Feet - Junior Data Analyst**  2019 - 2020
+    - Collaborated in team environment to provide analytical support to 180+ stores and national marketing campaigns
     - Analysis lead for the Fleet Feet Rewards Program
     - Monthly and weekly analytical reports for Leadership Team and Vendors
     - Conduct revenue attibution for various marketing projects